ydschnappi/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #email: ""
 ---

 Dian Yuan is a master student in Mechatronics and Robotics at the Technical University of Munich.
-His research interests robotics, control theory and SLAM.
+His research interests include robotics, control theory and SLAM.
 Before that, he received bachelor degree of Engineering at Zhejiang University .

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.